 skeleton form is also gone (including the post-credit bit).
 Captain Jack

-example when will Turner threw an axe in a pirates back the Impact and the
+example: When Will Turner threw an axe on a pirates back the impact and the

-sound of the pirate screaming in agony is removed as well as the part where
+sound of the pirate screaming was removed as well as the part where

-will Turner removed the axe from the pirates back.
-All profanity is fully
+will Turner removed the axe from the pirate’s back.
+Even though, all profanity is fully

 and the afterlife.